The Work-Money-Life Snapshot

 The pattern is consistent.

-At this stage of life, people don't struggle because they lack options.
-They struggle because they can't see clearly what's working, what isn't, and where to focus.
+People do not usually get stuck because they lack options, but because they can't see clearly what's working, what isn't, and what needs attention first.

 I'm Trevor O'Hara, founder of Midlennial Ventures and The Interlude Café.